-This holiday join us for a virtual celebration, Be the Light: Music and Stories of Hanukkah!
+For the 2020 holidays, we joined together with our friends, family, and LAJS community for a virtual celebration, Be the Light: Music and Stories of Hanukkah!

-Be the Light features award-winning singer-songwriter Melissa Manchester, performing a reimagined arrangement of her Hanukkah song Let There Be More Light, the Jewish Community Chorale (a program of the LAJS), members of the LAJS Chamber Ensemble and The Braid (formerly Jewish Women's Theatre) actors.
+Be the Light featured award-winning singer-songwriter Melissa Manchester, performing a reimagined arrangement of her Hanukkah song Let There Be More Light, the Jewish Community Chorale (a program of the LAJS), members of the LAJS Chamber Ensemble and The Braid (formerly Jewish Women's Theatre) actors.

 Featuring Melissa Manchester